bridgerust/bridgerust/docs/observability.md

 ## Metrics

-Kabod automatically tracks metrics for all operations, providing insights into performance and error rates.
+Embex automatically tracks metrics for all operations, providing insights into performance and error rates.

 ### Available Metrics